Living in Jackson Ward, VA

 In Jackson Ward, Virginia's, storied history is plainly evident as you walk down the herringbone-patterned brick sidewalks and enjoy the varied architecture represented by the neighborhood's buildings and homes.
 In fact, the neighborhood's historical importance led it to be designated as an historic landmark by the National Register of Historic Places in 1978.

-In addition to tangible, historical artifacts and structures, such as Maggie L. Walker's former home (now a nationally recognized historic site), many of the ward's most interesting features bear the name of former residents and advocates.
-For example, both tree-lined Clay Street -- one of Jackson Ward's most visually appealing features -- and Abner Clay Park, are named for former area resident and supporter Abner Clay.
+In addition to tangible, historical artifacts and structures, many of the ward's most interesting features bear the name of former residents and advocates, such as Maggie L. Walker's former home; both tree-lined Clay Street—one of Jackson Ward's most visually appealing features—and Abner Clay Park are named for former area resident and supporter Abner Clay.

 Housing in Jackson Ward

 Home to the densest collection of single family residences in the downtown Richmond area, Jackson Ward, VA, offers plenty of housing options for prospective home buyers.
-While many of the units are maintained by their owners as rental properties, about 30 percent of the neighborhood residents own the homes in which they live.
+While many of the units are maintained by their owners as rental properties, neighborhood residents can still own the homes in which they live.

 Most of the Jackson Ward real estate available to home buyers consists of townhomes that were built in the 1800s.
 However, a handful of Federal-style cottages and Greek revival houses also dot the area.
 Accordingly, those seeking homes for sale in Jackson Ward have a few different styles from which they can choose.